-They are the director of the Centre for Urban Mythologies (CUM), a critical research space investigating space, capitalism, and the Anthropocene positioned from the Global South; the programme director of SeaShorts, a Malaysia-based pan-Southeast Asian platform for short-form moving image culture; and an associate curator with Cinemovement, an artist-run initiative fermenting new collaborations between performance and time-based media by artists, dancers, and filmmakers in Asia.
+In addition to their academic research, Chiu is also a writer, designer, artist, and curator focusing on practices from Asia and the Pacific Rim.
+They are the founder and director of the Centre for Urban Mythologies (CUM), a critical research and curatorial studio exploring the tropes and narratives of the urban condition within/through the Global South; the programme director of SeaShorts, an itinerant Malaysia-based platform for short-form moving image cultures from Southeast Asia; an associate curator with Cinemovement, an artist-run initiative fermenting new collaborations between performance and time-based media by artists, dancers, and filmmakers in Asia; and the curator of PTT Space, a contemporary art gallery based in Taipei.

-Their texts have been published internationally in periodicals such as Hyperallergic, PIN-UP, ArtAsiaPacific, and ArtReview; and commissioned by institutions such as the Asian Film Archive, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, and Nieuwe Instituut.
+Their texts have been published internationally in periodicals such as Hyperallergic, PIN-UP, ArtAsiaPacific, and ArtReview; and commissioned by major institutions including the Asian Film Archive, Berlinale, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, Nieuwe Instituut, and the Nasher Sculpture Center.
 They have participated in residencies at Medialab Matadero (Madrid), PACT Zollverein (Essen), and Muzej Suvremene Umjetnosti (Zagreb), amongst others.

 Recent artistic and curatorial projects include Shiy De-Jinn: Intimations (2024, PTT Space at Art Basel Hong Kong: Insights, Hong Kong); Soft Country (2023, LOOP Festival and Manifesta 15, Barcelona); HOME/LAND: Recent Moving Images from Southeast Asia (2023, SWAB and Zumzeig, Barcelona); SeaShorts: Tanam Padi (2023, Kuala Lumpur); Fruit Atlas (2023 - ongoing, Medialab Matadero, Madrid); TERRITO/REALITIES (2022, DECK, Singapore); and Glossaries for Unwritten Knowledges (2020-2022, Malaysia), a collaborative interdisciplinary project co-presented with Wendi Sia of GERIMIS Art Project that aims to re-center indigenous narratives in contemporary Malaysia.